ibraheem4/ibraheem4.github.io/_posts/2014-08-27-facebook-domain-insights.md

 While [Google Analytics](http://google.com/analytics/) has robust capabilities for monitoring site usage, using Facebook Insights can provide reporting reducancy as well as an additional source of data that can help drive strategic decisions.

-Many developers also implement app specific monitoring softwares such as [New Relic](http://newrelic.com/) or [Mixpanel](https://mixpanel.com/).
-There are other really cool web analytics tools such as [Piwik](http://piwik.org/) and [Guag.es](http://gaug.es).
-It really depends on the specific use case, but it is important to have some system in place for measurement & analytics.
+Many developers implement other types of analytics packages such as [New Relic](http://newrelic.com/), [Mixpanel](https://mixpanel.com/), [Piwik](http://piwik.org/) and [Guag.es](http://gaug.es).
+It really just depends on the use case, but it is important to have an analytics system in place.